ICMGA Officers Events News Indian Creek

 Here are the dates for tournaments with descriptions and format information

 For all our weekend tournaments, player scores will automatically be entered into the GHIN system, where applicable.
 For these scheduled events, please do not post your scores via the GHIN app (or some other option).
-Also with all of our flighted competitions, the tournament entry fees include Payballs and the Deuce Pot payouts.
-This serves to help getting the tournaments started on time and in speeding up end of tournament processes/tabulations.
+Also with all of our flighted competitions, the tournament entry fees include Payballs and Deuce Pot payouts.
+This serves to help getting the tournaments started and completed on time, and assists with expediting end of tournament processes/tabulations.

 NOTE: All entry fees are subject to change.
 The tournament chairs (listed for each event below) will confirmed all details in the regular event announcement email.
 If you have any questions, please reach out to an officer.

 All tournament sign-up sheets are posted in the Men's club area inside the golf shop on our bulletin board.
-Please be sure to have signed up for any posted event two days prior (and by 4pm).
-This has always been the cutoff, and we need people follow this protocol.
-Last minute entries creates a bit of reorganization and more scramble time for the tournaments directors.
+The deadline signed up for any posted event is two days prior and by 4pm.
+Last minute entries creates a bit more work for the tournaments chairs/directors.
 Plus based on these sign-ups, we work with the club to arrange for the appropriate amount of tee times.
 Adding players after the cutoff can cause disruption of the course's tee sheet, which is normally full over the weekends.
 Thank you for your cooperation in advance.

 For all our men's club tournament formats (on Tuesday or weekend play) players must 'hole-out' on each hole.
 As opposed to match play, no concessions are permitted in stroke play.
 Any golfer who doesn't hole-out on a hole, before teeing off on the next hole, will be disqualified from that event.
 Similarly, in two-man or team events at least one player must hole-out as well for the score on each hole.
 In essence there are no such things as 'gimmes'.
 Lastly, if you as a player use the term 'that's good' when playing within your daily/regular group, it would serve you well to break that habit.
 It could lead to someone picking up their ball during tournament play, and that player penalized or even disqualified.